transdigiware/blockchain/reference/hsm-gemalto.md

    - Copy `/usr/safenet/lunaclient/cert/client/${CLIENT_ADDRESS}Key.pem` to `configs/key.pem`
    - Copy `/usr/safenet/lunaclient/cert/client/${CLIENT_ADDRESS}.pem` to `configs/cert.pem`

-### Part Four: Build a Docker image that contains the HSM client
+### Part Four: Build a Docker image that contains the HSM client and PKCS #11 proxy
 {: #ibp-hsm-gemalto-part-four}

 Next we build a Docker image that contains the HSM client that will run on your Kubernetes cluster.
 But before you can build the image, two files are required on the client: the `docker-entrypoint.sh` and the Docker image file.